chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 - **Employ frameworks** that add unnecessary bloat and attack surface
 - **Depend on shared hosting** with limited control over infrastructure

-The solution lies in architectural simplicity: **static sites with modern security headers, global content delivery, and zero dependencies**.
+The solution lies in architectural simplicity: **static sites with modern security headers, global content delivery and zero dependencies**.

 ### The Three Pillars Explained

-**Security** encompasses protecting your website and users from threats including cross-site scripting (XSS), clickjacking, man-in-the-middle attacks, and data breaches.
-Perfect security requires properly configured TLS/SSL, comprehensive HTTP security headers, and minimal attack surface.
+**Security** encompasses protecting your website and users from threats including cross-site scripting (XSS), clickjacking, man-in-the-middle attacks and data breaches.
+Perfect security requires properly configured TLS/SSL, comprehensive HTTP security headers and minimal attack surface.

 **Performance** measures how quickly your website loads and becomes interactive.
-Core Web Vitals—Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS)—directly impact user experience and search rankings.
+Core Web Vitals—Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS)—directly impact user experience and search rankings.

 **SEO** (Search Engine Optimisation) determines your website's visibility in search results.
-Technical SEO requires fast loading times, mobile optimisation, proper schema markup, and secure connections—all factors that overlap with security and performance.
+Technical SEO requires fast loading times, mobile optimisation, proper schema markup and secure connections—all factors that overlap with security and performance.

 ---

 ## Architecture: And Why Static Sites Win {#architecture-foundation}

-Static websites represent the optimal architecture for achieving perfect security, performance, and SEO scores.
+Static websites represent the optimal architecture for achieving perfect security, performance and SEO scores.
 Unlike dynamic sites requiring server-side processing, databases and complex application logic, static sites serve pre-rendered HTML, CSS and JavaScript files directly to users.
-The main aim here was to avoid all library dependencies here to stop the ever-growing number of supply chain attacks and keep javascript as simple and clean as possible.
-It was frustrating at times but after the initial headaches the sites work well in most browsers and on mobiles and desktops.
+The factors influencing the design were firstly to avoid absolutely all library dependencies (to stop the ever-growing number of supply chain attacks) and secondly show some simple functionality, but keep any javascript or CSS as secure and clean as possible.
+It was frustrating at times but after the initial headaches the sites work well in most browsers and on both mobiles and desktops.

 ### The Static Site Advantage

 **Security Benefits:**
-- **Zero server-side vulnerabilities:** No SQL injection, remote code execution, or business logic flaws
+- **Zero server-side vulnerabilities:** No SQL injection, remote code execution or business logic flaws
-- **Minimal attack surface:** Only HTML, CSS, and JavaScript—no backend to compromise
+- **Minimal attack surface:** Only HTML, CSS and JavaScript—no backend to compromise
 - **No authentication complexity:** Eliminates session management vulnerabilities
 - **Simplified dependency management:** Zero npm packages means zero CVEs